 Welcome back to the Rush Limbaugh program here on the EIB Network.

-It is open line Friday, and whatever you want to talk about, but just think, ten, fifteen years from now, you'll be sitting around with some friends and somebody will look at you to kind of break the ice and say.
+But just think, 10, 15 years from now, you'll be sitting around with some friends and somebody will look at you to kind of break the ice and say, remember where you were the day they hauled Paris Hilton back into court?

-Um this is uh stunning.
+This is stunning.

-Um and no one covered it.
+And no one covered it.

-The number one military man, the chairman of the joint chiefs of staff, a marine general, has been replaced today.
+The number one military man, the chairman of the Joint Chiefs of Staff, a Marine general, has been replaced today.

-Um the news.
+This is the news.

-I mean, I it's uh stunning.
+I mean, it's stunning.

 All right, we go back to what is important in life.

-Here's uh the Minneapolis Community and Technical College installing a foot washing basin for pre-prayer rituals in a public institution financed by taxpayer dollars.
+Here's the Minneapolis Community and Technical College installing a foot washing basin for pre-prayer rituals in a public institution financed by taxpayer dollars.

-Um we have long been uh uh subjected in California.
+We have long been subjected in California.

 Then the following Monday, there's a 30-minute discussion of the horrors of the Inquisition as the complete history of Christianity, and then they move on.

-And believe me, ladies and gentlemen, in your community, I want you to look around, because my guess is something like this is going on everywhere.
+And believe me, ladies and gentlemen, in your community, I want you to look around because my guess is something like this is going on everywhere.

-A um young lady, Mary Frances Stevens, is a substitute teacher, has been doing it for some time in the school district here, San Diego Unified School District.
+A young lady, Mary Frances Stevens, is a substitute teacher, has been doing it for some time in the school district here, San Diego Unified School District.

-I viewed the lesson plan and immediately I noticed that it stated from quote one to two students will pray for about an hour.
+I viewed the lesson plan and immediately I noticed that it stated from, quote, one to two students will pray for about an hour.

-A district employee, an adult, a Muslim, comes in during The classroom day to pray with the students.
+A district employee, an adult, a Muslim, comes in during the classroom day to pray with the students.

 Now, if you didn't catch it, the students apparently are also gender segregated.